What are Investment Strategies?

 #6 – Contrarian Investing

 This type of strategy allows investors to buy stocks of companies at the time of the down market.
-This strategy focusses on buying at low and selling at high.
+This strategy focuses on buying at low and selling at high.
 The downtime in the stock marketStock MarketStock Market works on the basic principle of matching supply and demand through an auction process where investors are willing to pay a certain amount for an asset, and they are willing to sell off something they have at a specific price. is usually at the time of recession, wartime, calamity, etc. However, investors shouldn’t just buy stocks of any company during downtime.
 They should look out for companies that have the capacity to build up value and have a branding that prevents access to their competition.

 #7 – Indexing

 Here are a few investing tips for beginners, which should be kept in mind before investing.

 - Set Goals: Set goals on how much money is required by you in the coming period.
 This will allow you to set your mind straight whether you need to invest in long-term or short-term investmentsShort-term InvestmentsShort term investments are those financial instruments which can be easily converted into cash in the next three to twelve months and are classified as current assets on the balance sheet.
 Most companies opt for such investments and park excess cash due to liquidity and solvency reasons. and how much return is to be expected.

 - Portfolio Optimization: Select the best portfolio out of the set of portfolios which meet your objective.
 The portfolio which gives maximum return at the lowest possible risk is an ideal portfolio.

 - Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firm.
 They will guide and give consultation regarding where and how to invest so that you meet your investment objectives.

 - Risk Tolerance: Know how much risk you are willing to tolerate to get the desired return.
 This also depends on your short term and long term goals.
 If you are looking for a higher return in a short period of time, the risk would be higher and vice versa.